A house with a pool is a luxury we cannot rave enough about!

 Step 2: Paperwork

-Lastly, the builder should neatly present all the sketches, plans, permission requirements, etc., to the Council for a quick approval.
+Lastly, the builder should neatly present all the sketches, plans, permission requirements, etc., to the Council for quick approval.

 Step 3: Excavation